Saucer Country: Reception

 The series received generally positive reviews.
 James Hunt of Comic Book Resources commented on the first issue, praising the talents of Cornell and Kelly, but also criticized the issue for ending too quickly.
 Geeks of Doom described it as "what's sure to become a beloved classic comic book series and that one day we will look back on this first issue in wonderment and think 'I can't believe all that's happened since then".
 Comics reviewer and writer Joey Esposito of IGN have the first issue an 8 out of a possible 10, and summarised: "Out of the gate, Saucer Country looks to be another solid entry worthy of the pedigree of Vertigo Comics".
-However, he also pointed out that writer Paul Cornell focuses too much attention on Arcadia and "bizarre elements" and in doing so "ultimately subtracts from the grounded base that is established here".
+He, however, also pointed out that writer Paul Cornell focuses too much attention on Arcadia and "bizarre elements" and in doing so "ultimately subtracts from the grounded base that is established here".
 He also praised Ryan Kelly's art, especially his characters' body language and expressions, but criticized the colouring of the issue.
 The series was cancelled after 14 issues.

 The first volume was nominated for the 2013 Hugo Award for Best Graphic Story, but lost to the first volume of Saga.